Perforation vs Die Cutting: Key Differences, Uses and OEM Process Tips

 • Adhesive tape parts

-• Non-woven filters
+• Non-woven felt pads

 • Display film components